tier4/AutowareArchitectureProposal.iv/perception/object_recognition/detection/object_merger/README.md

 ## Purpose

-object_merger is a package for merging detected obejcts from two methods by data association.
+object_merger is a package for merging detected objects from two methods by data association.

 ## Inner-workings / Algorithms

 The successive shortest path algorithm is used to solve the data association problem (the minimum-cost flow problem).
-The cost is calculated by the distance between two objects and gate functions are applied to reset cost, s.t. the maximun distance, the maximum area and the minimum area.
+The cost is calculated by the distance between two objects and gate functions are applied to reset cost, s.t. the maximum distance, the maximum area and the minimum area.

 ## Inputs / Outputs